apache/flink-web/docs/content/what-is-flink/flink-architecture.md

 ## Deploy Applications Anywhere

 Apache Flink is a distributed system and requires compute resources in order to execute applications.
-Flink integrates with all common cluster resource managers such as [Hadoop YARN](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/YARN.html), [Apache Mesos](https://mesos.apache.org), and [Kubernetes](https://kubernetes.io/) but can also be setup to run as a stand-alone cluster.
+Flink integrates with all common cluster resource managers such as [Hadoop YARN](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/YARN.html) and [Kubernetes](https://kubernetes.io/) but can also be setup to run as a stand-alone cluster.

 Flink is designed to work well each of the previously listed resource managers.
 This is achieved by resource-manager-specific deployment modes that allow Flink to interact with each resource manager in its idiomatic way.